 Hiking Trails enjoyed by The Vernon Outdoors Club

 The Kootenay Mountaineering Club started in 1964 and has been the focus of most climbing and off-trail hiking in the West Kootenay.
 They published an annual journal, the Kootenay Karabiner until 2000 and many local climbs were described.
-Since 1974, the club has also produced a Newsletter, and that has been the only publication of the club since 2000.
+Since 1974, the club has also produced a Newsletter, the only publication of the club since 2000.
 Over the years, virtually every mountain has been climbed by club members and described in either of these.
-Reporting has been of variable quality but some members have made significant contributions to writing about our mountains.
-Visit at www.kootenaymountaineeringclub.ca. where all volumes of the Karabiner and the Kootenay Mountaineer since their origin are available.
-Their value is greatly increased with an index which I have but is not available for public use.
+Reporting has been of variable quality but some members have made significant contributions on writing about our mountains.
+Visit at www.kootenaymountaineeringclub.ca. where all volumes of the Karabiner and the Kootenay Mountaineer are available.
+Their value is greatly increased with an index that I have but is not available for public use.

 Kim Kratky climbed almost every mountain in the West Kootenay.
-His one goal was to climb every one in the Kokanee Range, a more difficult task than one might think.
+His goal was to climb every one in the Kokanee Range, a more difficult task than one might think.
 Several of these are remote and protected by the famous West Kootenay brush.
 He reportedly climbed over 500 mountains in his life.
-He was an English professor at Selkirk College and, more importantly, he wrote elegant descriptions of every climb he ever did.
-He should be the one writing this book, but unfortunately, Kim died prematurely before any of his notes were collated.
-They formed the backbone of all the KMC publications but not all of his routes were published.
+He was an English professor at Selkirk College and, more importantly, he wrote elegant descriptions of every climb.
+He should be writing this book, but unfortunately, Kim died prematurely before any of his notes were collated.
+They formed the backbone of all the KMC publications but not all his routes were published.
 Kim coauthored Earl Whipple’s digital guidebooks.

 In 2017, Earl Whipple made his guidebooks available digitally. http://kootenaymountaineeringclub.ca/mountain-info/guidebooks.html.